A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 2
+Given the limited amount of days, this year the difficulty slope will be steep.
+While the first part was quite straightforward, adapting the algorithm for the second part took me a bit of time.
+Eventually I kept it simple, after yesterday, I've learned that sometimes simplicity pays off.
+While it took ~1s to solve the problem on the real input, it is still a fairly fast algorithm, given that I was running the debug version (`cargo run` instead of `cargo run --release`).
+There was an edge case I had to treat it separately which I believe could be integrated in the actual solving algorithm, but I am happy with how the code looked like eventually.
+Satisfied!

 # Day 1
 Another year, another Aoc!
 Sad to see that this year it will be shorter, but the author has my full support given his reasons!
 And in this AI world,